Vera Menchik: 1933–37: Two matches with Graf, Maribor success

 Two of the most notable open international tournaments Menchik in which participated in the 1930s were in Maribor in Yugoslavia and in Moscow.
 The Maribor tournament in August 1934 was one of Menchik's biggest successes in open international tournaments.
 Menchik finished in third place out of nine with a score of 5/8 behind only Vasja Pirc and Lajos Steiner, both of whom would be named inaugural International Masters by FIDE in 1950.
-The players she finished ahead of included Josef Rejfíř, Lajos Asztalos, and Milan Vidmar Jr., who all received the International Master title, and Rudolf Spielmann, who had an even score in his career against Capablanca.
+The players she finished ahead of included Josef Rejfíř, Lajos Asztalos, and Milan Vidmar Jr., who all received the International Master title, and Rudolf Spielmann.
 On New Year's Day the next year, Menchik made a draw against Euwe at the Christmas Congress, their last encounter.
 The Moscow tournament in 1935 was similar to Carlsbad in 1929 in terms of the size and in that it featured many of the world's top players.
 It was also an opportunity for Menchik to return to her hometown.
 She did not fare well, scoring 1½/19 with no wins and three draws.
 Her best game result was a draw against Salo Flohr, who finished in joint first place with Mikhail Botvinnik.
 This draw was well-received by the Moscow public, in part because it helped the Soviet player Botvinnik finish in joint first instead of second to Flohr.
 Menchik attributed her general poor results at the tournament to spending her free time exploring the city.
-One of the reasons Menchik was invited to the tournament was that organizers hoped she would be a positive influence on Soviet women's chess.

-Other international tournaments Menchik participated in during the mid-1930s were the Czechoslovokian Championship and the international section of the British Championship.
-In the Czechoslovokian Championship, she finished in joint last place with four others who scored 4½/11 in the 1933 tournament and in thirteenth place out of eighteen with a score of 7/13 in the 1936 tournament, the latter of which also included international players.
-In the 1935 Major Open at the British Championship, Menchik scored 7/11 to finish in third place behind Samuel Reshevsky and Adolf Seitz.
-Menchik won her game against the tournament winner Reshevsky, who lost on time and had a perfect score in the rest of the tournament.
+Other international tournaments Menchik participated in during the mid-1930s were the Czechoslovakian Championship and the international section of the British Championship.
+In the Czechoslovakian Championship, she finished in joint last place with four others who scored 4½/11 in the 1933 tournament in Mnichovo Hradiště.
+Menchik's next Czechoslovakian Championship was in 1936 in Poděbrady, where she finished in thirteenth place out of eighteen with a score of 7/13 and the tournament also included international players.
+In-between those tournaments, Menchik fared better at the 1935 Major Open at the British Championship in Yarmouth, scoring 7/11 to finish in third place behind Samuel Reshevsky and Adolf Seitz.
+She won her game against the tournament winner Reshevsky, who lost on time and had a perfect score in the rest of the tournament.
 Menchik also defeated Graf, who finished in joint seventh place with 5/11.
 This was the only time Menchik played Graf in an open tournament.